||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 "I should be king," Artorius decided resolutely.
 The crowd outside the spaceport was starting to filter down the road towards them.
-"I'd get my own spaceship and go wherever I wanted and people would have to buy me things for Christmas."
+"I'll have my own spaceship and go wherever I want and people would have to buy me things for Christmas."

 "A king will be chosen," the bear replied.
 "The Gods of Avalon shall speak."

 Artorius glanced back to the tunic upon the statue.
 "There are no gods but the greys," he said.
 With a sniff, he wiped snot from his nose.
 "Aliens will make me king!"

 Ex-special-agent Vali Malone, battle-scarred and terminally irritable, watched the latest batch of Gods of Avalon contestants disembark from the shuttle and scowled.
 His foul mood was not helped by his problematic relationship with alcohol, the main one being the lack of a good drinking establishment at the spaceport.
 Vali knew all the shows on Avalon and hated every single one of them.
 In his opinion, Gods of Avalon, with its macabre challenges and mythical mechanical beasts, was undoubtedly the most grotesque.

 "Fools!" he muttered, to no one in particular.
 His coarse Irish brogue made the word sound like a curse.
 "Slaves to holovid, every one them."